pyranid/pyranid/README.md

   }
 };

-// ResultSetMapper copies data from a ResultSet row to an instance of the specified type.
+// ResultSetMapper handles copying data from a ResultSet row to an instance of the specified type.
-// Can supply "surgical" overrides to handle custom types.
+// CustomColumnMappers supply "surgical" overrides to handle custom types.
 CustomColumnMapper moneyColumnMapper = new CustomColumnMapper() {
   @Nonnull
   @Override